gaultier/blog/sha.md

   Range (min … max):   276.1 ms … 294.3 ms    10 runs
 ```

-That's **~ 1.8 Gib/s**.
+That's ~ **1.8 Gib/s**.

 Unsurprisingly, when inspecting the generated assembly code for the SIMD-less version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.
-Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations in the unoptimized code.
+Also, SHA1 does a lot of bit rotation, and the compiler makes heavy use of the `ror` and `shr` instructions to do just that instead of doing multiple naive bit operations like in the unoptimized code.

 The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.

 Also, in both versions, as the SHA code got much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.

 That means that we are starting to be limited by I/O. Which is good!

+I tried to give the OS some hints to improve a bit on that front with `madvise(file_download_data, file_download_size, MADV_SEQUENTIAL | MADV_WILLNEED)`, but it did not have any impact on the timings.

 ## SHA using OpenSSL